Worldwide Free Online Course About Autism

 Paul Micallef is a member of the Voice of Autism MOOC co-design team.
 He studied Aerospace Engineering and worked for five years at Boeing in Port Melbourne undertaking design work for the 787 Dreamliner, before feeling called to leave engineering behind and pursue a more empathic career, which made use of his natural talent for communication and emotional intelligence.
 Since discovering he has Asperger's in 2015, Paul has worked for the I CAN Network, teaching parents, students and teachers about autism.
 He recently started his own online business teaching emotional intelligence in a way that is specifically designed to be autism-friendly (http://emotionsexplained.com.au).

-*News Release by Torrens University Australia: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Torrens University Australia).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.

 - 1 - Obesity Rate Difference in Children With and Without Autism : Tufts University, Health Sciences Campus (2016/10/17)

 - 2 - Shakespeare Helps Children with Autism Communicate : Ohio State University Wexner Medical Center (2016/10/13)

 - 3 - Children with Autism Possibly Over-diagnosed with ADHD : Children's Hospital of Philadelphia (2016/10/29)

 - 4 - Anxiety Measure for Children with ASD Proven Reliable : Drexel University (2016/12/09)

 - 5 - Autism and Human Evolutionary Emergence of Collaborative Morality : University of York (2016/11/15)

 - 6 - The Novel Coronavirus and Your Autistic Child : Dr. Lynette Louise D.Sc., Ph.D.
 ABD (2020/03/19)